 The cultural significance of taewa

 Taewa have significant cultural and historical value in New Zealand.
 Traditional varieties of taewa have been preserved by Māori and passed down through generations so they’re still available today in their original form.
 Māori treasure them as a link to their early ancestors.
-Find out more in this article,
+Find out more in this article, The cultural value of taewa.

 Why can’t you buy them in supermarkets?